Contents

 In Xcode, choose Window > Organizer to open the Organizer window, and then select the desired metric or report.
 In some cases, the pane shows “Insufficient usage data available” because there may not be enough anonymized data reported from participating user devices.
 When this happens, try checking back in a few days.

-When Xcode has enough information to calculate a recommendation, it displays a recommended value for a metric on the chart displaying your app’s metrics.
+When Xcode has enough information to determine a goal for a metric, the chart includes the goal value.
 Use this information to plan and prioritize performance engineering work.

 Read data for a metric